By Louis A. Yorey, MAI, MRICS

 An enhanced study has all the benefits of a traditional cost segregation study with the added focus of addressing the new tangible property regulations under § 263(a)**: It is designed to maximize current as well as future opportunities for repairs expensing under the Tangible Property Regulations.
 Enhanced studies include:

-+ Breakdown of the facility into broad “units of property” on a building by
+- Breakdown of the facility into broad “units of property” on a building-by-building basis

 PERFORMING A DISPOSITIONS STUDY